ibm-cloud-docs/vmwaresolutions/archiref/adds/adds-infra-domain.md

 * `clouddriver`
 * `<instance_name>-vc`
 * `<instance_name>-nsx`
 * Add-on services when ordered.
-For example, HCX, Caveonix RiskForesight, Veeam, or Zerto, with instance-specific names
+For example, HCX, Caveonix RiskForesight, Veeam, or {{site.data.keyword.hpe-zerto}}, with instance-specific names

 Reverse lookup zones with the start of authority (SOA), name server (NS), and the required pointer (PTR) records for the appliances are configured in the following subnets: